zigasancin/wordpress-optimization-toolbox/plugins/shortpixel-image-optimiser/readme.txt

 9. Check other optimized images status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 4.18.1 =

+Release date 20th May 2020
+* Fix for a situation when running the bulk could result in duplicate images;
+* Updated some old docs links;
+* Language – 0 new strings added, 0 updated, 0 fuzzied, and 0 obsoleted.

+= 4.18.0 =

+Release date 7th May 2020
+* Added a warning for the case when Imagik library isn't available and "Keep EXIF data is enabled";
+* Added a check to prevent the bulk process to be called in multiple browsers in order to decrease the load on admin-heavy sites;
+* Fix for the situation when the bulk process would enter a loop in certain situations;
+* Fix for the notices after bulk restore that would duplicate the files missing form backups;
+* Fix for multisite when DB tables were created even for sub-sites without the plugin being active;
+* Language – 1 new strings added, 0 updated, 0 fuzzied, and 5 obsoleted.

+= 4.17.4 =

+Release date: 22nd April 2020
+* Fix 400 errors response on admin-ajax.php when using a fontend uploader plugin;
+* Language – 0 new strings added, 0 updated, 0 fuzzied, and 0 obsoleted.

+= 4.17.3 =

+Release date: 16th April 2020
+* Added a collapsable details feature to notifications, in order to avoid filling up the screen with them;
+* Added a filter to completely disable the plugin, when necessary (for certain user roles for example);
+* Hide the API key from the support chat module in settings, when the API key is entered via wp-config.php;
+* Prevent fatal errors if multiple versions of the plugin are active simultaneously;
+* Fix for API key that could be leaked in the frontend through JS;
+* Fix for situations where the plugin was crashing if the API key was added via wp-config.php;
+* Fix missing optimize button on Edit Media screen;
+* Fix for time stamp in Other Media screen when the server is set on another time zone than UTC;
+* Fix for JSON parsing errors when `set_time_limit` function is forbidden;
+* Fix for notifications not showing correctly the number of credits available;
+* Fix for images stuck in "Pending Restore" in Other Media, when there was no backup for them;
+* Fix for hamburger menu in Other Media not displaying options centered;
+* Language – 4 new strings added, 2 updated, 0 fuzzied, and 4 obsoleted.

+= 4.17.2 =

+Release date: 10th April 2020
+* Fix for Over Quota notification that didn't go away even if there were enough credits;
+* From now on other ShortPixel notifications will only show up on ShortPixel related pages (Media Library, ShortPixel settings, Other Media page, Bulk Optimize page);
+* Added a constant which can be used to completely disable all ShortPixel notifications.
+To be used with care as in certain cases it can hide important notifications;
+* Language – 0 new strings added, 0 updated, 0 fuzzied, and 0 obsoleted.

+= 4.17.1 =

+Release date: 6th April 2020
+* Fix for MySQL index errors for MySQL 5.6;
+* Language – 0 new strings added, 0 updated, 0 fuzzied, and 0 obsoleted.

+= 4.17.0 =

+Release date: 2nd April 2020
+* Complete rewrite of the Other Media part of the plugin.
+It now looks closer to the standard Media Library, having thumbnails and actions like Compare, Re-optimize and Restore from backup for all images when you have Backups activated;
+* Added notification to activate the integration with NextGen Gallery, when the plugin is active and the integration is not activated;
+* Improved the way Other Media folders are added and it should not crash anymore for folders with a very large number of images;
+* Fix for the extra information (i) next to each Other Media folder in the Advanced Settings;
+* Fixes for multiple issues reagrding the NextGen Gallery plugin integration;
+* Fix for notififcations showing up when they're not supposed to show up;
+* Fix for multiple notifications when backup files are not found.
+These are now merged together;
+* Fix for notifications that were crashing outside ShortPixel screens;
+* Fix for the report that was wrongly stating 40 days, when actually the report is only for 30 days;
+* Fix for the exclude regex section that was returning true even if no matches were found;
+* Removed from the plugin the files that are not used anymore;
+* Language – 15 new strings added, 0 updated, 0 fuzzied, and 8 obsoleted.

+= 4.16.4 =

+Release date: 26th March 2020
+* Fix for some notices that could not be dismissed
+* Fix for "Confirm new credits" notification
+* Language – 0 new strings added, 0 updated, 0 fuzzied, and 0 obsoleted

+= 4.16.3 =

+Release date: 9th March 2020
+* Fix missing button to choose a plan when running out of credits.
+* Language – 0 new strings added, 0 updated, 0 fuzzied, and 0 obsoleted

+= 4.16.2 =

+Release date: 27th February 2020
+* Fix notices javascript.
+* Language – 0 new strings added, 0 updated, 0 fuzzied, and 0 obsoleted

+= 4.16.1 =

+Release date: 14th February 2020
+* Fix non-dismissable alerts.
+* Reference to the Website Speed Optimization service.
+* Fixed: deleteItemCache in wrong place ( before save ) thus resetting data
+* Fixed: NextGen integration
+* Language – 3 new strings added, 0 updated, 0 fuzzied, and 0 obsoleted

+= 4.16.0 =

+Release date: 4th February 2020
+* New - Token support for Cloudflare via config constant or settings.
+* Backup setting - add orange warning when backups are off.
+* Button to dismiss the top bar notification of missing files.
+* Shortpixel now loads scripts with 'defer' on front site, if it's configured to be loaded there.
+* Hiding Cloudflare details via wp-config.php.
+* Hide the option "Process in front-end" when "Optimize media on upload" is not checked.
+* Fixes for multibyte filenames with mixed locales.
+* Fixes for combination of S3-offload, webp pictures and cnames.
+* Reworked Notifications.
+* Fixed - PNG2JPG Retry button didn't work, now properly resets retry counter.
+* Fixed - Realpath in directory model throws off installations with symlinks.
+* Fixed - Thrown Exception in API with corrupted images now caught.
+* Fixed - Debug window link was visible when it should not.
+* Fixed - ExcludePattern without value would result in notices.
+* Language – 7 new strings added, 0 updated, 0 fuzzied, and 0 obsoleted

+= 4.15.4 =

+Release date: 29th January 2020
+* Change the Help beacon to V2.
+* Language – 0 new strings added, 0 updated, 0 fuzzied, and 0 obsoleted

 = 4.15.3 =